OlafenwaMoses/ImageAI/imageai/Classification/Custom/CustomClassification.md

 - Removed flow_from_directory() as this has been depreceated and image_dataset_from_directory will take its place (this also has the functionality of automatically splitting a single dataset into training and validation datasets automatically)
 - Added caching and prefetching of datasets to speed up the training process
 - Setting up the chosen model has been simplified and updated to match current best practices in TensorFlow
+- On all models 'include_top' has been set to false because of errors when it was set to True
 - Load weights has been updated to accept weights from models that might not be exactly the same
-- Saved weight now also contain the nome of the model used during training as well as validation accuracy along with training accuracy still
+- Saved weight now also contain the name of the model used during training as well as validation accuracy along with training accuracy still
 - Removed tensorboard callback as it wasn't being used

 Custom Image Classification:
-- setJsonPath() is no longer required as long as the json file for the corresponding model is located in the 'json' folder and is named 'model_class.json'
+- set_json_path() is no longer required as long as the json file for the corresponding model is located in the 'json' folder and is named 'model_class.json'
-- Added getJson() which will check if json path is set, if not set will check for 'json/model_class.json' and raise and error if neither are found
+- Added get_json() which will check if json path is set, if not set will check for 'json/model_class.json' and raise and error if neither are found

 Loading Model:
 - Simplified code when setting up the model for prediction